Table of Contents

 B.P.
 0410

-The Governing Board is committed to equal opportunity for all individuals in education.
-The District prohibits discrimination, harassment, intimidation, and bullying on actual or perceived race, color, religion, ancestry, nationality, national origin, immigration status, ethnic group identification, ethnicity, age, marital status, medical information, pregnancy, or parental status, physical or mental disability, sex, sexual orientation, gender, gender identity or expression, or genetic information; a perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics in all District acts related to school activities, programs, practices, or school attendance within a school under the jurisdiction of the Superintendent.
+The Governing Board is committed to providing equal opportunity for all individuals in district programs and activities.
+District programs, activities, and practices or school attendance within a school under the jurisdiction of the Superintendent shall be free from unlawful discrimination, including discrimination against an individual or group based on race, color, ancestry, nationality, national origin, immigration status, ethnic group identification, ethnicity, age (40 and above), religion, marital status, pregnancy, parental status, childbirth, breast feeding/lactation status, medical condition, physical or mental disability, sex, sexual orientation, gender, gender identity, gender expression, or genetic information; a perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics.

 District programs and activities shall also be free of any racially derogatory or discriminatory school or athletic team names, mascots, or nicknames.